 - Substance use with severe and persistent mental health disorders (eg. schizophrenia or bipolar disorder)

 - Substance use with personality disorders (eg. borderline personality disorder, or problems related to anger, impulsivity or aggression)

 - Substance use with eating disorders (eg. anorexia nervosa or bulimia)

 - Other substance use with mental health disorders (eg. gambling and sexual disorder)

-People with concurrent disorders are frequently misdiagnosed, as one disorder can mimic another.
+People with concurrent disorders are frequently misidentified, as diagnosis can be more difficult because one disorder can mimic another.
 Relapse rates for substance use are higher for people with a concurrent mental disorder, as are the chances that symptoms of mental illness will return for those with a concurrent substance use problem.

 It has been suggested that an integrated treatment approach is an effective way to treat concurrent disorders.
 Such an approach ensures that other areas of the affected individual’s life, such as housing and employment, are being dealt with.
 This can prevent further relapses and maintain success with treatment plans.
 Those with concurrent disorders need help and services from several sectors: mental health, addiction, health care, education, and social services.
 It is essential to integrate mental health services with addiction treatment services as well as the developmental and mental health sectors.

 Mental illnesses and substance use disorders are more prevalent among people experiencing homelessness and inmates than among the general population.
 Their prevalence among these segments of the Canadian population is growing.
 Improving access to the services and supports these individuals need requires inter-jurisdictional collaboration